geogebra/solver-engine/docs/methods.md

 - `apply`: compulsorily apply a method
 - `optionally`: optionally apply a method
-- `whilePossilbe`: repeatedly apply a method until it fails to apply
+- `whilePossible`: repeatedly apply a method until it fails to apply
 - `deeply`: apply a method to the first matching subexpression
 - `firstOf`: defines a list of alternative methods that can be attempted, the first successful one will be applied